tornadoweb/tornado/docs/guide/async.rst

 or disk access).

 A function can be blocking in some respects and non-blocking in others.
-For example, `tornado.httpclient` in the default configuration blocks on DNS resolution but not on other network access (to mitigate this use `.ThreadedResolver` or a ``tornado.curl_httpclient`` with a properly-configured build of ``libcurl``).
 In the context of Tornado we generally talk about blocking in the context of network I/O, although all kinds of blocking are to be minimized.